Skip to main content

 The Stakeholder Advisory Committee (SAC) is a cross-sectional group of BCPS facility users including students, parents, educators, educational advisory councils and community members.
 Committee members were identified by BCPS staff and County government officials in consultation with TABCO, advisory councils and fellow community members.
 The committee was carefully selected to reflect the geographic and demographic diversity of all stakeholder groups.

-MYIPAS builds upon and expands findings and future recommendations of the SAGE report—a study commissioned in 2018 by BCPS which utilized enrollment projections, surveys and community input to determine the community’s preferences regarding overcrowding relief options for BCPS high schools.
+MYIPAS builds upon and expands findings and future recommendations of the SAGE report(link is external)—a study commissioned in 2018 by BCPS which utilized enrollment projections, surveys and community input to determine the community’s preferences regarding overcrowding relief options for BCPS high schools.

 Contact Us